Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

+The oscillation parameters fitted when using the \alphan classifier are not taken as the final results of this study because the classifier currently introduces a large energy-dependent systematic uncertainty, which in principle could skew the fitted value of $\Delta m^2_{21}$.
+In contrast, the geoneutrino flux is less sensitive to energy-dependent systematics.
+The three different fits are summarized in Table~\ref{tab:fit_results}.

-\textit{Summary and Outlook}~~\textemdash~~ SNO+ measures antineutrinos produced in the Earth and in nuclear reactors situated hundreds of kilometers away.
-Its present sensitivity to $\Delta m^2_{21}$ is dominated by statistical uncertainty and is approaching the current best measurement by KamLAND, which also used long-baseline reactor antineutrinos.
-In addition, SNO+ has now detected geoneutrinos at a significance of 4.1$\sigma$.
+\textit{Summary and Outlook}~~\textemdash~~ SNO+ measures antineutrinos produced in the Earth and in nuclear reactors located hundreds of kilometers away.
+Its present measurement of $\Delta m^2_{21}=(7.91^{+0.22}_{-0.25})\times 10^{-5}$~eV$^2$ is dominated by statistical uncertainty and is approaching the measurement by KamLAND, which also used long-baseline reactor antineutrinos.
+In addition, SNO+ has now detected geoneutrinos at a significance of 3.6$\sigma$.

-Interpreting geoneutrino measurements from KamLAND~\cite{KamLAND:2022vbm}, Borexino~\cite{Borexino:2019gps}, and now SNO+, includes evaluating the dominant component from the crust local to each experiment.
+Interpreting geoneutrino measurements from KamLAND~\cite{KamLAND:2022vbm}, Borexino~\cite{Borexino:2019gps}, and now SNO+ and JUNO~\cite{JUNO:2025gmd}, includes evaluating the dominant component from the crust local to each experiment.
 The combination of results from these different sites will give a global picture of the Earth’s radiogenic heat production and can be used to extract the component from the mantle.
-At SNO+, the measured rate is 49~TNU with an uncertainty of around 26\%; with this improved precision, a dedicated global geological interpretation is underway.
+At SNO+, the measured rate is 48~TNU with an uncertainty around 27\%; with this improved precision, a dedicated global geological interpretation is underway.